• Home

 December 25, 2025 by Larry Jaques Leave a Comment

-The Lord declares anything made by the hands of men and used in any religious way as an idol.
+The Lord declares anything made by the hands of men and used in any religious way an idol.
 For this reason He condemns such things as crosses, fish symbols, Christian flags, statues, paintings, wreaths AND CHRISTMAS TREES.
 In several places in the Holy Scriptures the GREEN TREE is associated with idolatry and pagan worship (1 Kings 14:23 for example).
 Since all trees are green during certain times of the year, the explicit mention of “green” trees refers to species that are green the year around.
 Such species are known as “EVERGREENS.”

 Filed Under: Bible Study God's Way